realmxrza/Discord-Smooth-Scrolling/README.md

-This js is made specifically for mouse scroll wheels
+This function is made specifically for mouse scroll wheels.
+Make scrolling fells less snappy.

 Press Ctrl + Shift + I

-Type the following exactly as shown and press Enter: allow pasting
+Type the following exactly as shown "allow pasting" ( for first time user) and press Enter.

-Paste the smoothscroll.script.js into the Console tab.
+Paste the smoothscroll.js into the Console tab.

 Hit Enter